helmut-hoffer-von-ankershoffen/oe-python-template/TEMPLATE.md

 3. Goto {{ github_repository_url_https }}/settings/secrets/actions/new and create a new repository secret called `DOCKER_LOGIN`, setting your username at Docker Hub as the value
 4. Goto https://app.docker.com/settings/personal-access-tokens/create and create a new access token setting the description to {{ github_repository_name }}, permissions Read & Write & Delete.
 Copy the value of the token into your clipboard.
 5. Goto {{ github_repository_url_https }}/settings/secrets/actions/new and create a new repository secret called `DOCKER_PASSWORD`, pasting the token from your clipboard as the value
+6. In case your `CI / test` job passed, and you are ready to release and publish, bump the version of your project by executing `bump`.
+In case you tried before completing this setup script, you can as well go to {{ github_repository_url_https }}/actions/workflows/package-build-publish-release.yml, click on the failed job, and re-run.

 ### Publishing Docker images to GitHub Container Registry (ghcr.io)

 1. This just works, no further setup required.
+2. Just `bump` to release and publish.